Internal deadline: September 18, 2015

 The value of a Rhodes Scholarship consists of a direct payment to the Scholar's college of all tuition fees (such as matriculation, tuition, and certain other set charges), plus a maintenance stipend (except for those receiving fourth-year fees) of not less than £12,300 per annum paid directly to the Scholar in installments during the term of the Scholarship.
 The sum provided should be sufficient to enable a Scholar to meet necessary expenses for term time and vacations, but those who can afford to supplement it to a modest extent from their own resources are advised to do so.
 For those receiving fourth-year fees for doctorates, Oxford living expenses are often available through University teaching positions.
 The Rhodes Trust will assist successful candidates with their traveling expenses to and from Oxford.

-- application form
+- Application form

-- official transcripts from institutions attended
+- Official transcripts from all institutions attended

-- list of activities
+- List of principal activities

-- proof of citizenship
+- Proof of citizenship